Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • congenital genetic predisposition;

-A brain cyst in a fetus can be found even in the womb, but then it is not found in a newborn child even after a thorough examination.
+A brain cyst in a fetus can be detected in the womb, but then it is not found in a newborn child even after a thorough examination.
 This phenomenon is explained by the still unformed brain during uterine development.
-In these cases, no treatment is required, but a follow-up MTP after a few months is recommended.
+In these cases, no treatment is required, but it is recommended to undergo a follow-up MTP after a few months.

-Adults are more likely to develop a cyst after a head injury, minor stroke, or previous infections (especially such as encephalitis or meningitis).
-Symptoms to look out for: acute throbbing headache, nausea, partial numbness of the upper face.
+In adults, there is a high likelihood of cyst formation after a head injury, micro-stroke, or previous infections (especially such as encephalitis or meningitis).
+Symptoms to watch out for: acute throbbing headache, nausea, partial numbness of the upper face.
 If you do not begin to treat the disease, the consequences will be catastrophic.

 Why is a brain cyst dangerous?

 Small cysts are completely curable with medication.
-The situation is more complicated with cases when MRI detected large formations.
-Then an operation is needed.
-Removal of the cyst will prevent the development of pathological processes provoked by the bladder in the brain and prevent death.
+The situation is more complicated in cases where MRI has detected large formations.
+Then surgery is necessary.
+Removing the cyst will prevent the development of pathological processes provoked by a bubble in the brain and prevent death.

 In the case of the presence of both small and large formations, the main problem is timely diagnosis.
-If treatment started late, the following consequences for a person are possible:
+If treatment starts late, the following consequences for a person are possible:

-• significant problems with the vestibular apparatus and coordination of movements in adults;
+• significant problems with the vestibular system and coordination of movements in adults;

-• lag in mental and mental development in children;
+• retardation in mental and mental development in children;

-• impaired or complete loss of hearing or vision;
+• impairment or complete loss of hearing or vision;

 • development of hydrocephalus (accumulation of cerebrospinal fluid in the ventricle of the brain, encephalitis and other inflammatory processes);